Kiss the Ground Advocacy

 From farm to plate, it covers more than you think.

 Our commitment to DEIJ

 Regenerate America is a diverse, bipartisan coalition of farmers, businesses, nonprofits, and citizens working together to transform the 2023 Farm Bill.
 The coalition is propelled by its working groups, guided by a Farmer Leadership Council and Steering Committee, and stewarded by Kiss the Ground.

-If your organization or business is interested in joining the coalition, please email [email protected]
+If your organization or business is interested in joining the coalition or business network, please email [email protected]

 (Hover Mouse over Green States)

 Public Good Provisions

 Director of Programs

 Managing Attorney and Director of the Sustainable Food and Farming Program

 Deputy Director of Regenerative Agriculture and the Nature Program